 The functional currency of our foreign subsidiaries is the U.S. dollar.
-The majority of our sales is derived in U.S. dollars.
+While the majority of our sales is derived in U.S. dollars, we have foreign currency risks related to sales denominated in currencies such as the British Pound and Euro.
 Our operating expenses incurred by our foreign subsidiaries are denominated in their respective local currencies, and remeasured at the exchange rates in effect on the transaction date.
 Additionally, fluctuations in foreign exchange rates may result in the recognition of transaction gains and losses in our condensed consolidated statements of operations.
 Our condensed consolidated results of operations and cash flows are, therefore, subject to foreign exchange rate fluctuations, particularly changes in the Indian Rupee, British Pound and Euro, and may be adversely affected in the future due to changes in foreign exchange rates.
-Because the impact of foreign exchange rates has not been material to our operating results in the past, we have not entered into any derivative or hedging transactions to date.
+We have not entered into any derivative or hedging transactions to date.
 However, we may do so in the future if our exposure to foreign currency becomes more significant.